-Review regulation and Deliverable legislation to improve transport outcomes, while An amended Road User Charges Act to be passed and supporting regulations agreed to. streamlining and simplifying Impact sought processes and reducing compliance costs for transport users.
+Review regulation and legislation to improve transport outcomes, while streamlining and simplifying processes and reducing compliance costs for transport users.

+An amended Road User Charges Act to be passed and supporting regulations agreed to.

 Simplified and streamlined planning and decision-making processes, along with reduced compliance costs.

+Initiative

-Initiative A new system for road user charges The Road User Charges Act 2012 was passed in February and new road user charges regulations came into force on 1 August 2012.
+A new system for road user charges

+The Road User Charges Act 2012 was passed in February and new road user charges regulations came into force on 1 August 2012.
 The reformed regulatory framework will reduce compliance costs leading to greater efficiency in the freight sector and help grow the economy by making the road user charges system simpler and fairer.

 The new system was the result of four years work that included wide consultation with key stakeholders.

 An updated cost allocation model underpins the new charges.
 This is intended to encourage transport operators to make efficient choices when transporting freight that is to use vehicles that balance direct operating costs and damage to roads.

 The Ministry is working with NZ Transport Agency to implement the new system.
 An evaluation framework has been developed to monitor effectiveness of the regulations and to inform any adjustments that may be necessary.

 To help meet funding requirements for the National Land Transport Fund, adjustments to the level of fuel excise duty and road user charges were also implemented on 1 August 2012.